khaled5321/django-jet-2/CONTRIBUTING.rst

 Requirements
 ------------

-* Git master branch should always be stable
+* Git main branch should always be stable
 * All pull requests are made to git dev branch
-* Non AGPL compatible code is not eligible for inclusion

 Guidelines For Reporting An Issue/Feature
 -----------------------------------------